 Report on Other Legal and Regulatory Requirements

-Report) Order 2016 (the Order) issued by the Central Government of Indiain terms of Section 143(11) of the Act we give in Annexure A a statement onthe matters specified in paragraphs 3 and 4 of the Order to the extent applicable.
+1. As required by the Companies (Auditors' Report) Order 2020("the Order") issued by the Central Government of India in terms of sub-section(11) of section 143 of the Act we give in "Annexure A" a statement on thematters specified in paragraphs 3 and 4 of the Order.

-2. (A) As required by Section 143(3) of the
+2. (A) As required by Section 143(3) of the Act we report that:

-(a) We have sought and obtained all the information and explanationswhich to the best of our knowledge and belief were necessary for the purposes of ouraudit.
+a) We have sought and obtained all the information and explanationswhich to the best of our knowledge and belief were necessary for the purposes of ouraudit.

-(b) In our opinion proper books of account as required by law have beenkept by the Company so far as it appears from our examination of those books.
+b) In our opinion proper books of account as required by law have beenkept by the Company so far as it appears from our examination of those books.

-(d) In our opinion the aforesaid standalone financial statements comply with the IndAS specified under Section 133 of the Act.
+d) In our opinion the aforesaid Standalone Financial Statements complywith the Ind AS specified under Section 133 of the Act.

-(e) On the basis of the written representations received from the directors as on 31stMarch 2020 taken on record by the Board of Directorsnone of the directors isdisqualified as on 31st March 2022 from beingappointed as a director in terms of Section164(2) of the Act.
+e) On the basis of the written representations received from thedirectors as on 31st March 2022 taken on record by the Board of Directorsnone of the directors is disqualified as on 31st March 2022 from beingappointed as a director in terms of Section 164(2) of the Act.

-(f) With respect to the adequacy of the internal financial controls with reference tofinancial statements of the Company and the operating effectiveness of suchcontrols refer to our separate Report in Annexure B.
+f) With respect to the adequacy of the internal financial controls withreference to these Standalone Financial Statements and the operating effectiveness of suchcontrols refer to our separate Report in "Annexure B"

-g) With respect to the matter to be included in the Auditors' Report under section197(16) of the Act as amended:
+g) With respect to the other matters to be included in the Auditor'sReport in accordance with the requirement of section 197(16) of the Act as amended:

-In our opinion and according to the information and explanations givento us the remuneration paid by the Company to its directors during the current year is in accordancewith the provisions of Section 197 of the Act.
-The remuneration paid to anydirector is not in excess of the limit laid down under Section 197 of the Act.
+In our opinion and according to the information and explanations givento us the remuneration paid by the company to its directors during the current year is inaccordance with the provisions of section 197 of the act.
+The remuneration paid to anydirector is not in excess of the limit laid down under section 197 of the act.

-h) With respect to the other matters to be included in the Auditors'Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to theexplanations given to us:
+h) With respect to the other matters to be included in the Auditors'Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 asamended in our opinion and to the best of our information and according to theexplanations given to us:

 i.
-The Company has disclosed the impact of pending litigations as at 31st March 2020on its financial position in its standalone financial statements;
+The Company has disclosed the impact of pending litigations as at 31stMarch 2022 on its financial position in its standalone financial statements;

 ii.
 The Company did not have any long-term contracts includingderivative contracts for which there were any material foreseeable losses; and

 iii.
-There has been no delay in transferring amounts required to betransferred to the Investor Education and Protection Fund by the Company.
+There has been no delay in transferring amounts required to betransferred to the Investor Education and Protection Fund by the Company

 For N. G. THAKRAR & CO

-Firm Registration No. 110907W
+Firm Registration Number: 110907W